mikkah/Calendar-Event-Maker/README.md

 docker-compose up --build -d
-  - downloads and runs the images on each container inside the docker-compose.yaml
+  - download and run the images on each container inside the docker-compose.yaml

 docker-compose run --rm composer install
   - download all the packages inside the ./src/composer.json